-- Exploring the level of collaboration on standardization of the technological layer (R3, Hyperledger Project, IPL) and of the business layer (leveraging of data and business ISO standards) - Current application of DLT/Blockchain - ➤ Technical management, deterrence, enforcement and recovery.
+- Exploring the level of collaboration on standardization of the technological layer (R3, Hyperledger Project, IPL) and of the business layer (leveraging of data and business ISO standards) - Current application of DLT/Blockchain - For the terminal management, deterrence, enforcement and recovery.
 Update on cybersecurity threats to FMIs and cross-border aspects to consider. - Does the region risk silos of encryptions, encryption complexity, laws/regulations and a new area of complexity (across countries, in different applications/interfaces, etc.)? - Promotion of LEI for entities and support creating good national personal ID of developing economies. - What are the trends in this space, the new stakeholders in a digitalized financial market ecosystem and how can the region better coordinate and work together? - Domestic implementation real story use case: ASX, MAS.
 Description, what can we learn from these POC or prototype implementations, likely outcome. - Cross-border implementation real story use cases: ECB pan-European securities Issuance, SWIFT Nostro Account reconciliation, DTCC? - Interoperability and standardizations (technical and business layer)

-Moderator: Mr. Alexandre Kech, Head of Securities & FX Markets, SWIFT
+Moderator: Mr. Alexandre Kech, Head of Securities & FX Markets, APAC SWIFT

-- Mr. Jaeho Yoon, Manager, Payment and Settlement Systems Department, The Bank of Korea - Professor Andrew Godwin, Director of Studies, Banking and Finance Law, Melbourne Law School, University of Melbourne - Mr. Hugh Madden, CTO of EquiChain
+- Mr. Jaeho Yoon, Manager, Payment and Settlement Systems Department, The Bank of Korea - Professor Andrew Godwin, Associate Professor; Director of Transactional Law; Director of Studies for the Graduate Program in Banking and Finance Law; Associate Director of the Asian Law Centre, Melbourne Law School, University of Melbourne - Mr. Hugh Madden, CTO of EquiChain (joining via audio line) - Mr. Jean-Remi Lopez, Director of Government Relations, Asia Pacific, The Depository Trust & Clearing Corporation (DTCC)